codewizard-dt/gists/GitVerifiedSignature.md

 ## Git Configuration

-Now set up Git on the command line.
+Now set up Git on the command line ([reference](https://calebhearth.com/sign-git-with-ssh)).
 After completing the following config steps, you'll be able to sign any commit using the `-S` flag.
 Example: `git commit -S -m '<commit_message>'`.
 If you complete Step 4 you won't have to use the flag as the default will be to add the signature.

 | Step | Command | Effect |
 |---|---|---|